 - Little River Casino Resort, Manistee: 8 a.m., June 1

 - Kewadin Casinos: Five locations (Christmas, Hessel, Manistique, Sault Ste.
 Marie, St. Ignace) to open June 1

 No reopening plans have been announced for the remaining tribal casinos in the state.
 Additionally, the three commercial casinos in downtown Detroit are expected to remain closed indefinitely:

 Native American tribes across the state are suspending gaming operations and closing their doors in order to prevent the spread of COVID-19.

 The state has 11 Native American tribes operating 21 separate casinos across Minnesota.
-As of Thursday, all properties will remain closed for a two week period.

 The state has 26 casinos in total, all of which will be evaluated on a daily basis the commission said.

 These casinos include:

 - Boomtown Casino Biloxi